-Root canal therapy used to be a very involved, complex procedure.
+Root canal therapy used to be a very involved, complex surgical intervention.
 Today, it is as routine as filling a cavity.
 The combination of technological advancements and advanced procedures allows for root canals to be performed with ease.

 You never want to leave tooth decay untreated as it can wreak havoc throughout your mouth – and often cause you a lot of pain.
 But, with non-surgical root canal therapy, there are a lot of benefits, including: